The History Of Pest Control

 -

-Environmental Benefits: European countries have led the way in reducing the environmental impact of pest control.
+Environmental Benefits: European Countries have led the way in reducing the environmental impact of pest control.
 By balancing biological controls, such as introducing natural predators, with minimal chemical use, they have successfully protected biodiversity and reduced chemical residues in ecosystems.

 -